 Symi is the eighth biggest island of the Dodecanese archipelago’s twelve islands.
 There are a great number of smaller islands around Symi, such as Sesklia, Artikonisi, Koulountro, Troubeto, Plati, Oxia, Diavates, and Marmaras.
 Symi has a unique natural geography consisting of harbors, bays, and headlands.
 Its most famous harbors are in Scala and Panormiti.

 The island has 2,606 inhabitants; most of them live in Marathountos, Panormitis, and Eboriou.
-In addition to its many historical sites, the island’s isolated beaches, many reachable only with small boats, are popular with tourists.
+In addition to its many historical sites, the island’s isolated beaches, many reachable only by small boats, are popular with tourists.